The Kinks: Critical success (1966–1972)

 The Kinks' next single, "Waterloo Sunset", was released in May 1967.
 The lyrics describe two lovers passing over a bridge, with a melancholic observer reflecting on the couple, the Thames, and Waterloo station.
 The song was rumoured to have been inspired by the romance between actors Terence Stamp and Julie Christie, two British celebrities of the time.
-Ray Davies denied this in his autobiography, and claimed in a 2008 interview, "It was a fantasy about my sister going off with her boyfriend to a new world and they were going to emigrate and go to another country."
+Ray Davies denied this in his autobiography and claimed in a 2008 interview, "It was a fantasy about my sister going off with her boyfriend to a new world and they were going to emigrate and go to another country."
 Despite its complex arrangement, the sessions for "Waterloo Sunset" lasted a mere ten hours.
 Dave Davies later commented on the recording: "We spent a lot of time trying to get a different guitar sound, to get a more unique feel for the record.
 In the end, we used a tape-delay echo, but it sounded new because nobody had done it since the 1950s.
 I remember Steve Marriott of the Small Faces came up and asked me how we'd got that sound.
 We were almost trendy for a while."
 The single was one of the Kinks' biggest UK successes, hitting number two on Melody Makers chart, and became one of their most popular and best-known songs.
 Critic Robert Christgau called it "the most beautiful song in the English language", and AllMusic senior editor Stephen Thomas Erlewine cited it as "possibly the most beautiful song of the rock and roll era".
 Ray Davies was chosen to perform "Waterloo Sunset" at the closing of the 2012 London Olympic Games, 45 years after the song's release.
+In August 1967, the Kinks' first live album, The Live Kinks, was issued in the US, though it would not appear in the UK until the next year under the title Live at Kelvin Hall.